U.S. flag

 Note: QWI Explorer is a web-based analysis tool that enables comprehensive access to the full depth and breadth of the Quarterly Workforce Indicators (QWI) dataset.
 Through charts, maps, and interactive tables, users can compare, rank and aggregate QWIs across time, geography, firm, and worker characteristics on the fly.
 Here is a detailed example of Firm Size.

-Source: Business Dynamics Statistics (BDS), 2020 back to 1978.
+Source: Business Dynamics Statistics (BDS), 2021 back to 1978

-Note: Under “Settings” and “X-AXIS,” select from the drop down menu “Firm Size,” “Establishment Size,” “Initial Firm Size,” or “Initial Establishment Size.”
+Note: Under “Settings” and “X-AXIS,” select from the drop down menu “Firm Size,” “Establishment Size,” “Initial Firm Size” or “Initial Establishment Size.”
 Sizes are 1 to 19, 20 to 499, and 500 or more.

-Source: Small Business Pulse Survey (SBPS): Tracking Changes During The Coronavirus Pandemic.
+Source: Small Business Pulse Survey (SBPS): Tracking Changes During The Coronavirus Pandemic

 Note: The target population is all nonfarm, single-location employer businesses with 1-499 employees and receipts of $1,000 or more in the 50 states, the District of Columbia, and Puerto Rico.

-Source: Statistics of U.S. Businesses (SUSB) 2019 back to 1988.
+Source: Statistics of U.S. Businesses (SUSB) 2021 back to 1988

-About this Program: Nonemployer Statistics (NES) is an annual series that provides subnational economic data for businesses that have no paid employees and are subject to federal income tax.
+NES is an annual series that provides subnational economic data for businesses that have no paid employees and are subject to federal income tax.
 The data consist of the number of businesses and total receipts by industry.
 Most nonemployers are self-employed individuals operating unincorporated businesses (known as sole proprietorships).

-From the Newsroom > Stats for Stories (SFS):
+From the Newsroom / Stats for Stories (SFS):

 Outside Links

-Page Last Revised - March 17, 2023
+Page Last Revised - April 16, 2024

 Is this page helpful?